 Along with that, the form also contains details of the consumers, payable tax, and paid tax amount.
 Under section 52 of Central Goods and Service Tax Act, 2017 (“CGST Act”), GSTR-8 filing is mandatory for registered e-commerce operators because, under the same law, the e-commerce platform is defined as a place that different vendors and customers use for receiving and supplying goods or services to the online market.

-Furthermore, it’s compulsory for the e-commerce companies to register under the GST regime and get registration from the tax collection source.
+Furthermore, it’s compulsory for the e-Commerce operator to register under the GST regime and get registration from the tax collection source.

 1. Who comes under the tag “e-commerce operator”?